Parasites Lost: Broadcast and reception

-The storyboard artist for this episode, Rodney Clouden, was honored with an Emmy award in 2001 for "Individual Achievement in Animation".
+The storyboard artist for this episode, Rodney Clouden, was honored with a Primetime Emmy Award for Outstanding Individual Achievement in Animation in 2001.
 This episode is also a fan favorite and in 2006 IGN named it as number four in their list of the top 25 Futurama episodes.
 IGN praised the episode for both its humor and the deepening of Fry and Leela's relationship, particularly the scenes where Fry is willing to "hurt himself and lessen what he has become for Leela".
-It was dropped off the list in IGN's 2013 reassessment.
+It was dropped off the list in IGNs 2013 reassessment.
 In 2007 Entertainment Weekly named Futurama number 21 on their list of the top 25 science fiction movies and TV shows of the last 25 years (1982–2007).
 In the article, this episode was identified as the "best bit" of the series.

 In its initial airing, the episode received a Nielsen rating of 4.8/8, placing it 79th among primetime shows for the week of January 15–21, 2001.